Diving Raja Ampat

 Indonesia, the world's fourth most populous country, is a vast archipelago of over 17,500 islands.
 Toward the eastern side, on the island of Papua New Guinea, is a region called Raja Ampat, meaning "Four Kings".
 Here, among hundreds of islands, warm waters offer some of the world's most spectacular scuba diving.

-Being so remote, reaching Raja Ampat is no easy task, as it requires three or more flights.
-Major international hubs are Jakarta and Singapore, with intermediate connections via Manado, Makassar or Denpasar, before arriving in Sorong, from where numerous liveaboards operate.
+Being so remote, reaching Raja Ampat is no easy task, as it may require three or more flights.
+Major international hubs are Jakarta and Singapore, with intermediate connections to domestic flights via Manado, Makassar or Denpasar, before arriving in Sorong, from where numerous liveaboards operate.
 The authors enjoyed an eight-day diving cruise aboard the Archipelago Adventurer II, and another stayed at a land-based resort.
 World class diving is available either by a land-based resort or a Raja Ampat liveaboard.

 Editor's Note: Liveaboard diving in Tubbataha Reef in the Philippines, is a great alternative for those seeking for a Coral Triangle destination that is relatively easier to get to.
 While Tubbataha doesn't have the marine life density that Raja Ampat is renowned for, the pelagic action in this protected marine park is more prominent.
 Divers can enjoy encounters with various rays and sharks, including the occassional whale sharks.